-It is a great idea to add Turmeric to your Curry, it provides more than flavor.
+It is a great idea to add Turmeric to your Curry; it provides more than flavor.

 How to cook lentils

-Alternatively, you can stir fry some garlic and any onion, add the lentils and water directly on top of the "sofrito," and add some spices and herbs, such as curry, and turmeric, salt, and pepper.
+Alternatively, you can stir fry some garlic and any onion, add the lentils and water directly on top of the "sofrito," and add some spices and herbs, such as curry, turmeric, salt, and pepper.

 I hope you find this vegan recipe as enjoyable as it is for us to make it to your table once a week!

 Similarly, we use the Vegan Kitchari Cleanse Ayurvedic recipe, when we want to give our guts a rest.
-This recipe uses moong beans instead, and fewer seasonings, as it is meant to detox our bodies while having an easy and nurturing meal.
+This recipe uses moong beans instead and fewer seasonings, as it is meant to detox our bodies while having an easy and nurturing meal.

 What to make with lentils

 Over the years, I have found myself making them in very different ways.
-We both love Asian food, and Thai and Indian Cuisines are amongst our Top 5.
+We both love Asian food, and Thai and Indian Cuisines are among our Top 5.
 So, I came out with this fusion: an Indian Lentils dhal, made with Thai Yellow Curry: a blast!

 In general, red and split lentils are better for making Dhal (Indian Style) Lentils because they cook faster and turn out creamier.